ironeternal/ironeternal.github.io/core/magic.md

 Certain rituals are only possible at certain points during the day.
 Some require the full moon, some the midday sun.
 The ritual to imbibe

-The ritual to embue arcane iccor with vril is only possible at twilight when crepuscular light filters through the iccor revealing certain impurities.
+The ritual to embue demon blood with vril is only possible at twilight when crepuscular light filters through the arcane iccor revealing certain impurities.
 The ritual is complicated and requires technique, concentration, and precision.
 Spellcasting is like juggling, greater skill means more balls in the air at once.
-A more competent witch or wizard is capable of embuing more vial during the hour resulting in more spells per day.
+A more competent witch or wizard is capable of purifying more vials during the hour resulting in more spells per day.

-Specific hex cores are required for certain spells.
+Specific wands and cores are required for certain spells.
 Witches and wizards may only cast the set of spells for which they have cores.

 ![wand](https://cdna.artstation.com/p/assets/images/images/012/680/214/large/jon-cameron-li-entertainment-design-finals-li-yuk-man-jonathan-4.jpg?1535996515)